Redislabs-Solution-Architects/cc_zendesk/README.md

-clone this repository
+1. Clone this repository
 ```
 git clone https://github.com/Redislabs-Solution-Architects/cc_zendesk.git
 ```
-change directory to cc_zendesk.
+2. change directory to cc_zendesk.
 Run the following commands to install the requirments for the script: